Sentuar/Sentuar/README.md

 - **Fast Learner:** I pride myself on the ability to quickly grasp new concepts and technologies.

-- Fun fact—I managed to solve the Rubik's Cube without ever looking up a solution.
+- Fun fact - I managed to solve the Rubik's Cube without ever looking up a solution.
 It's all about the thrill of problem-solving!

 If you share similar interests or have exciting opportunities, let's connect!